François Bernier: Life

-A tour of inspection by Aurangzeb (1664–65) gave Bernier the opportunity to describe Kashmir, the first and for a long time the only European to do so.
-In: "Voyages de F. Bernier (angevin) contenant la description des Etats du Grand Mogol, de l'Indoustan, du royaume de Kachemire" (David-Paul Maret ed., Amsterdam, 1699).
+A tour of inspection by Aurangzeb (1664–65) gave Bernier the opportunity to describe the movement of the Mughal court from Delhi to Kashmir, making him the first and for a long time the only European to write about the latter in detail, in: "Voyages de F. Bernier (angevin) contenant la description des Etats du Grand Mogol, de l'Indoustan, du royaume de Kachemire" (David-Paul Maret ed., Amsterdam, 1699).
 He subsequently visited the other extreme of the empire in Bengal.
 European medical training was highly esteemed amongst the Mughal and gave him access to all ranks of the court, even on medically required occasions to the Emperor's harem.

 After his return from Kashmir, he traveled around on his own, meeting with Jean-Baptiste Tavernier in Bengal and—while preparing for a journey to Persia at Surat—with Jean Chardin, that other great traveler in the Orient (1666).

 He returned once more to Surat (1668) to write a memoir on Indian commerce for the use of Jean-Baptiste Colbert (who recently had founded La Compagnie des Indes Orientales).
-In 1669 Bernier left India for Paris, to stay.
+In 1669 Bernier returned to France.

 In 1671 he almost was jailed for writing in defense of the ideas of René Descartes, against whom a judicial arrest had been issued—an exploit he followed with an "Abrégé de la Philosophie de Gassendi", also not a subject to arouse official approval (1674).

-Meanwhile, he was a favored guest at some of the great literary salons, for example that of Marguerite de la Sablière, who introduced him to Jean de La Fontaine; or at that of Ninon de Lenclos.
-(His much-debated 1684 essay on "races", "A New Division of the Earth"—of which the second half is dedicated to feminine beauty—may be read against this background.)
+Meanwhile, he was a favored guest at some of the great literary salons, like those of Marguerite de la Sablière, who introduced him to Jean de La Fontaine, and Ninon de Lenclos.
+His much-debated 1684 essay on "races", "A New Division of the Earth"—of which the second half is dedicated to feminine beauty—may be read against this background.

 In 1685 Bernier visited London where he met with some famous exiles from France: Hortense Mancini, Duchesse de Mazarin, niece of the redoubtable Cardinal; Saint-Évremond; others.
 He returned to Paris via the Netherlands, where he probably visited his philosophical correspondent Pierre Bayle.

 Bernier died in 1688 in Paris, the year that saw the publication of his "Lettre sur le quiétisme des Indes".